centrifugal/documentation/server/configuration.md

 centrifugo genconfig -c config.json
 ```

-It will generate the simplest configuration file for you – will ask you to enter your web project name and
+It will generate the simplest configuration file for you automatically.
-generate secret key for it automatically.

 ### important command-line options